elaq/krakow-sightseeing/warsaw.md

 #### [Castle Square](https://en.wikipedia.org/wiki/Castle_Square,_Warsaw)

 * [Royal Castle](https://en.wikipedia.org/wiki/Royal_Castle,_Warsaw) - it was rebuilt after WW2 in seventies, but looks identical to the previous one.
-There are nice interiors in the Castle and you can visit [it](https://www.zamek-krolewski.pl/en)
+There are nice interiors in the Castle, you may want to visit [it](https://www.zamek-krolewski.pl/en)

 * [Sigismund's Column](https://en.wikipedia.org/wiki/Sigismund%27s_Column)